Eznowy/Eznowy/README.md

 I am a versatile Full Stack Engineer with more than 5 years of experience, successful at completing simultaneous development and update projects.
 Decisive leader and reliable team builder with a results-focused and motivated approach.
 Develops software solutions for a variety of client needs and experimentation platforms.

-🔭 **I’m currently working on:**  <br>Improving the performance of serverless microservices architecture deployed on AWS Lambda.

 ## :hammer_and_wrench: Languages and Tools:
 <p align="left">
   <a href="https://skillicons.dev">